mchilcott/TrackingCOVID/README.md

 ![NZ's Total Cases, By DHB Per Capita](https://raw.githubusercontent.com/mchilcott/TrackingCOVID19/master/NZModel/NZByDHBPerCap.png)

 ### NZ vs The World
 In each of these graphs, New Zealand's state is shown in black.
 (GO THE ALL BLACKS!
 Oh wait... no sport in a lock-down.)
+For comparason, the other countries in vivid colours are: China in red, US in green, UK in blue, and Australia in yellow.

 ![International Cases, Log Scale](https://raw.githubusercontent.com/mchilcott/TrackingCOVID19/master/International/NZvsWorld.png)

 Note that this is a log scale, so that we can see what's going on.
 On a linear plot, we see the small scale of our infection compared to the rest of the world.
-China is the early riser, and then the US, Italy and Spain surpass their reported case number, with the US in the lead for case number, and still sky-rocketing.
+China is the early riser, and then the US, Italy and Spain surpass China's reported case number, with the US currently in the lead for case number, and still sky-rocketing.

 ![International Cases, from 10 cases](https://raw.githubusercontent.com/mchilcott/TrackingCOVID19/master/International/NZvsWorldLinear.png)